 Perhaps the most controversial amendment is the new threshold requirement for the sale or renewal of a strata scheme.
 To move forward with the sale, now only 75 per cent of owners are required to support the proposal.
 Existing schemes will be unaffected but will have the option to include the change via a majority consensus.

-The bill will also stipulate the procedure for the renewal process that includes the establishment of a dedicated committee.
+The bill will also stipulate the procedure for the renewal process including the establishment of a dedicated committee.

 There will now be a limit on the amount of proxy votes that one owner can hold.
 In strata schemes that have less than 20 lots, each owner will only be allowed to have one proxy vote.
 In schemes with more than 20 lots, each owner can have no more than five per cent of the total number of lots.

 Where the majority of lots are tenanted, tenants will now have the opportunity to sit on the strata committee and have a more active say in the running of the strata scheme.